vtan05/Kadenze-Tensorflow1-Exercises/README.md

-# Kadenze Course: Creative Applications of Deep Learning with TensorFlow
+# Creative Applications of Deep Learning with TensorFlow

 This repository contains assignments for the Kadenze Course: Creative Applications of Deep Learning with TensorFlow I

 Session 1: Introduction to TensorFlow
- Teaches you how to preprocess your data and apply convolution to different kernels
+- Teaches you how to preprocess your data and apply convolution to different kernels
- Dataset used for this session was from Caltech 101
+- Dataset used for this session was from Caltech 101

  ## References
  [1] <a href="https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info">Creative Applications of Deep Learning w/ TensorFlow</a>